Hexensuelze/duke3d_hrp/hrp_readme.txt

 The EDuke32 port is an enhanced version of JonoF's initial JFDuke3D port and features enhanced mod support together with tons of newly-added code.
 It is released and maintained by TerminX.

-We are using EDuke32 for running HRP now because the port gets updated frequently, and it offers advanced features for which HRP contents has been optimized.
+We are using EDuke32 for running the HRP due to frequent updates of this port.
+It also offers advanced features for which HRP content has been optimized.

+Two releases are provided with the full SFX release:
+   > eduke32_win32_<version>.zip - 32-bit version (32-bit, default)
+   > eduke32_win64_<version>.zip - 64-bit version (64-bit)

+If you are working with a 64-bit system, it is recommended that you extract eduke32.exe from the win64 archive and overwrite the default executable.

+You will also find the latest release of the (optional) Mapster32 editor in those zipfiles, also available as 32-bit and 64-bit versions.